 How do I know if I need to see a mental health professional?

-Practicing grounding techniques is an excellent way to cope with anxiety, but it is only a short-term fix for negative emotions.
-If you have extreme anxiety or worry that negatively impacts your life and keeps you from doing the things you love, we recommend seeking a mental health professional for treatment.
-A variety of mental health disorders could be at the root of your anxiety.
-To properly address your symptoms, you must get an accurate diagnosis from your mental health provider.
+Practicing grounding techniques in daily life is an excellent way to cope with anxiety, but it is only a short-term fix for negative emotions that impact your well-being.
+If you have extreme anxiety or worry that negatively impacts your life and keeps you from doing the things you typically enjoy, this may be a sign of an anxiety disorder or other mental health condition.